What to do (or not) when you find a bird that possibly needs human intervention.

 Is the bird/fledgling injured?
 Are there apparent wounds?
 Blood?
 Broken limbs?
 A wing held out funny?
 Does the bird just roll onto its side?
 These are definite signs of injury and they need to be transported in a dark closed box (with holes for breathing) to the local rehabber.

 In 2020, locally, fledglings were being injured at an alarming rate by a local who was trying to kill mice in mousetraps.
 The food was intriguing to the baby robins and their legs were trapped in the traps, and ultimately shock killed them and left the momma's distressed.
 So many simple things we can do to not injure wild life with a little common sense.
+Please don't set traps out for mice or rats during nesting season.
+It's an unending game for you and puts so many other critters at risk.

 Do not attempt to feed or water an injured bird.
 Injured birds are often in shock and its likely they'll aspirate and choke on the food you attempt to give them.
 They can go the time needed to get them to a rehabber.
 The only time it's acceptable to feed an injured/fledgling bird is on the advice and instruction of a rehabber.
 There is a lot of errant info on the web on what to feed whom, so just hold off until you hear back from the wildlife specialist.

 Window strikes are a common issue with birds, and you'll often find them stunned below the window or a little further into the yard.
-I'll address fixes for window strikes in another post, but for now, if it lets you, place the bird in a closed box for quiet dark rest (air holes a must).
+I'll address fixes for window strikes HERE, but for now, if it lets you, place the bird in a closed box for quiet dark rest (air holes a must).
 Again, no food or water.
 If there is any bleeding or discharge from the eyes or elsewhere connect with a wildlife rescue immediately.
 Often birds that strike, fly off relatively quickly, but they fly off to die elsewhere.
 Impacts are just too great for their little bodies and brains to take.

 Any questions please don't hesitate to ask - what I don't know, I will find out for you or direct you to someone who will.
 Connect at [email protected]